VUIIS/dax/docs/index.rst

 DAX allows you to:

-	  store analyzed imaging data on XNAT (datatypes) extract information from XNAT via scripts (Xnat_tools) run pipelines on your data in XNAT
+-	  store analyzed imaging data on XNAT (datatypes)
+-   extract information from XNAT via scripts (Xnat_tools)
+-   run pipelines on your data in XNAT (processors)

 Contents: